NateEag/how-i-code/content/fundamentals.rst

    I think it is not, but if I decide that I should explain why in the respective essays.

+..
+TODO Put link to https://www.hillelwayne.com/post/performance-matters/ in the not-yet-created essay on optimizing - you don't usually need to do it, but baseline UI lagginess can be a major problem.
+See also Knuth on optimization, Google's "performance is a feature", "measure before you optimize", etc., etc., etc...

 * `Caring for users`_
 * `Understanding problems deeply`_
 * Listening